Chicopee, Massachusetts: Nayasett (Cabotville and Chicopee Falls)

 In 1636, William Pynchon purchased land from the Agawam Indians on the east side of the Connecticut River.
 He moved from the Town of Roxbury to Springfield to found the first settlement in the area that comprises the territory of today's Chicopee Center (Cabotville).
 Both Cabotville and the Falls were developed as manufacturing centers (villages).

 According to local historian Charles J. Seaver, the area above the falls was first settled in 1660.
 The land purchased from the Indians was divided into districts.
 Nayasett (Nipmuc for "at the small point/angle") was the name given to the area of what are now Chicopee Center and Chicopee Falls.
 The settlement in the upper district was at Skipmuck (possibly based on Nipmuc Skipmaug, meaning "chief fishing place" or Shipmuck, meaning "big watery place"), a place above the falls on the south side of the river.

 Colonists built a sawmill as the first industrial site along the river.
 The mill was built at Skenungonuck (Nipmuc for "green fields") Falls (now Chicopee Falls) in 1678 by Japhet Chapin, John Hitchcock and Nathaniel Foote.

 In 1786, what was called Factory Village began to develop when two acres of land was leased to 10 local men, with the understanding that they would build an iron foundry within two years.
 This was accomplished and the business flourished.

 In 1823, Jonathan Dwight purchased the water privilege at Skenungonuck Falls in Chicopee.
 He built a textile mill and five years later, it operated 14,000 spindles and nearly 500 looms, making it the second-largest operation in the state.
 It processed cotton from the Deep South, becoming part of the extended slave economy and King Cotton.
 By 1831, settlers had developed two giant dams, two waterpower canals, and two manufacturing communities on the Chicopee River.

-In 1848, Chicopee, which for more than two centuries had been a part of the Town of Springfield, was separated and organized as a distinct town.
-Political factions in Springfield wanted that jurisdiction to remain a town, rather than become a city and take on a mayoral form of government.
-By partitioning Chicopee, those political factions prevented Springfield from becoming a city until 1852.
-The result was that Springfield lost 2/5 of its land area and nearly half of its population when Chicopee was created.

 Before and after the partition, eight Chicopee River companies gained product recognition around the globe: Ames, Belcher, Lamb, Dwight, Stevens, Spalding, Fisk, and Duryea.
 Below the falls, in the bend of the river at a place called Factory Village, an important chapter of the region's industrial history was played out.